Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ---------------

 ``optimize_tsspredator`` can adapt the parameter set of `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.
-User just need to manual check around 200kb as a reference (we suggest the manual detected TSSs should more than 50).
+User just need to manual check around 200kb for generation of benchmarking set We suggest the manual detected TSSs should more than 50.
+If there are less than 50 TSSs within 200kb, please continue checking until getting at least 50 TSSs.
-Then ``optimize_tsspredator`` can scan whole genome based on the principle of manual detection to get the best results.
+Then ``optimize_tsspredator`` can scan whole genome based on the principle of manual detection to get the optimized parameters.

 - Pre-required tools and files